 Six of the 12 deadliest shootings in the country have taken place in the past five years, as the shootings at the Las Vegas music festival, Pulse nightclub, Sutherland Springs church, Marjory Stoneman Douglas High School, the San Bernardino regional center, and now the Walmart in El Paso, have all occurred since 2015.

-Four of the five worst gun massacres on the list -- including the deadliest, at a concert in Las Vegas -— occurred in just the past year and a half.
+Four of the five worst gun massacres on the list -- including the deadliest, at a concert in Las Vegas -- occurred in the past two years.

-ABC News has compiled a list of the 11 deadliest mass shootings, which includes some incidents that had the same death tolls.
+ABC News has compiled a list of the 12 deadliest mass shootings, which includes some incidents that had the same death tolls.
 Any suspects who were killed in the incidents are not included in the death tolls.

 1. Route 91 Harvest Festival, Las Vegas – 58 deaths – Oct.
 1, 2017

 Stephen Paddock, from Mesquite, Nevada, was identified by authorities as the shooter holed up in a Mandalay Bay Resort and Casino hotel suite, packing as many as 19 guns.
 Around 10 p.m. he opened fire on thousands of country music concert attendees across the street below, killing 58 people; more than 500 others were injured.